bsnes-emu/bsnes/docs/faq.md

-it will interrupt the CPU at exactly the right time for the CPU to fiddle with the video chip". higan is therefore very cautious about timing: while it's emulating the audio chip (for example), at every point the emulated CPU *might* interrupt the emulated audio chip, higan switches to emulating the CPU up to the same point to find out whether the CPU *will* interrupt it.
+it will interrupt the CPU at exactly the right time for the CPU to fiddle with the video chip". higan is therefore very cautious about timing: while it's emulating the CPU (for example), at every point the emulated audio chip *might* interrupt the emulated CPU, higan switches to emulating the audio chip up to the same point to find out whether it *will* interrupt the CPU.

 In this way,
 higan is a little bit like